VOLD: Reasoning Transfer from LLMs to Vision-Language Models via On-Policy Distillation: Introduction

 \section{Introduction}

 The remarkable success of text-based reasoning models can be attributed in part to their ability to leverage vast quantities of text-based reasoning traces for bootstrapping.
 As a result, there is growing interest within the research community in exploring how such reasoning capabilities might be extended to other modalities, notably vision.
 However, the acquisition of vision-language data to train reasoning models presents significant challenges.
 While numerous image-text datasets exist, few provide the complexity required for vision-based reasoning training, as most samples are limited to basic perception tasks (e.g., identifying objects on a sofa) rather than demanding multi-step reasoning.
-In contrast, the collection of text-based reasoning data for domains such as mathematics or programming has proven both feasible and scalable for training models via reinforcement learning (RL), as demonstrated by recent advances in models like DeepSeek-R1 and QwQ.
-This scalability advantage stems from the ability to automatically generate and verify text-based reasoning traces, whereas visual reasoning data curation remains labor-intensive and difficult to automate.
+In contrast, the collection of text-based reasoning data for domains such as mathematics or programming has proven both feasible and scalable for training models via reinforcement learning (RL), as demonstrated by recent advances in models like DeepSeek-R1~\citep{deepseek2025r1} and QwQ~\cite{qwq32b}.
+This scalability stems from the ability to automatically generate and verify text-based reasoning traces, whereas visual reasoning data curation remains labor-intensive and difficult to automate.

-Existing approaches address VLM reasoning training through several strategies.
+Existing approaches address the challenge of vision-language reasoning training in a limited data regime in various ways.
 One line of work creates synthetic visual reasoning traces by augmenting text-based reasoning with visual descriptions (Vision-R1~\citep{huang2025visionr1incentivizingreasoningcapability}, OpenVLThinker~\citep{deng2025openvlthinker}, R1-VL~\citep{zhang2025r1vllearningreasonmultimodal}).
-Another approach involves collecting challenging samples from existing benchmarks for training, as demonstrated by VLAA-Thinker and VLM-R1, though this strategy requires careful consideration of evaluation protocols to ensure fair comparison across different test sets.
+Another approach involves collecting challenging samples from existing benchmarks for training.
+But as demonstrated by VLAA-Thinker and VLM-R1, this strategy requires careful consideration of evaluation protocols to ensure fair comparison across different test sets.
 Alternatively, some methods explore training on text-only data for reasoning transfer, such as X-Reasoner~\citep{liu2025xreasonergeneralizablereasoningmodalities}, which is the direction our approach follows.
 However, these text-based transfer methods do not fully leverage the teacher models used to generate the reasoning traces, missing opportunities for ongoing guidance during training.